artefactory/one-click-mlflow/README.md

 - Initialized gcloud SDK with your owner account

 ### 1.1.2.
 Deploying

+Clone the repo

 Run `make one-click-mlflow` and let the wizard guide you.

+If you want to see the innards, you can run it in debug mode: `DEBUG=true make one-click-mlflow`

 ### 1.1.3.
 What it does